silviapapalini/silviapapalini.github.io/content/publication/avoidance_leiden/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- De Kleine, R.A.,
+- De Kleine, R.A.
-- Hutschemaekers, M.,
+- Hutschemaekers, M.
-- Hendriks, G.J.,
+- Hendriks, G.J.
-- Kampman, M.,
+- Kampman, M.
-- Papalini, S.,
+- Papalini, S.
-- Van Minnen, A.,
+- Van Minnen, A
 - Vervliet, B.

 date: "2021-10-291T00:00:00Z"